courageJ/SMR/README.md

 # Configuration

-A sample configuration is shown in destor.config
+A sample configuration is shown in `destor.config`.

-The default rewriting scheme is SMR.
+The default rewriting scheme in `destor.config` is SMR.
+You can choose other rewriting schemes or no rewriting.

 The SMR level in `destor.config` is adjustable according to the demand of restore performance.
 # Contact

 Email: wujie@hust.edu.cn